gpagliuca/pyfas/README.md

 but will be extended to Compas if and when something similar (output files) will be available

-A live demo should be available (no installation required)
+A live demo should be available here below (no installation required)

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/gpagliuca/pyfas)